Generator coordinate method for transition-state dynamics in nuclear fission: Examples of GOA Hamiltonians

-It may be seen that the coupling to outside is strongest at the energy of the end channel states.
-However, at that energy the barrier suppresses the conductance and $T$ is a fraction of the maximum.
-At higher energies the $T$ can approach its maximum value of one, but the coupling is weaker and the peaks are narrow.
+Three peaks are visible.
+In terms of the channel eigenstates, the two lowest are responsible for the broad peak at $E\approx 0$.
+It appears that the barrier suppresses the maximum conductance since the peak height much less than one.
+At higher energies the $T$ can approach maximum value of one, but the coupling is weaker and the peaks are narrower.

 We believe this behavior is generic for channels that follow the topography of the potential energy surface.
 This is the case when they are constructed using an adiabatic approximation.
 To see that the results are not an artifact of the GCM mesh spacing, we also show the transmission factor taking a finer mesh with 7 GCM configurations instead of 4.
 One sees that the low-energy conductance is almost the same.
 At higher energies, the narrowing of the peaks is also similar, although the peaks are somewhat shifted in energy.